We're winning awards

 Leave the car and stay over

-The Vale of Glamorgan is another hotspot of activity for wine enthusiasts thanks to its rich clay soil and the relatively frost free climate.
+The Vale of Glamorgan is a hotspot of activity for wine enthusiasts thanks to its rich clay soil and the relatively frost free climate.
 Award-winning Cariad wines are grown on the slopes of the 28 acre Llanerch Vineyard.
-Llanerch is a great getaway location, with 37 four-star rooms and a 2 AA rosette restaurant where you can pair the wines with all sorts of delicious dishes.
-There's also a great cookery school here.
+Llanerch is a great getaway location, recently winning the AA Hotel of the Year Wales 2022/23, with 37 four-star rooms and a 2 AA rosette restaurant where you can pair the wines with all sorts of delicious dishes.
+Angela Gray's cookery school is also on the site, offering day courses, lunch clubs and chef nights.

 This is an exciting time to be producing wine in Wales, there’s plenty to look forward to!
 Lots of new plantings mean much more is in the pipeline.